Adults

 5 Take care of your brain health

 Research shows that getting enough sleep, exercising regularly, eating a healthy diet, and being involved in social activities can improve your brain health.
-This, in turn, can improve your cognitive-linguistic functioning and your ability to recall words.
+It's also helpful to read regularly and play word-based games like crossword puzzles, Wordle, and Scrabble.
+These habits can improve your cognitive-linguistic functioning and your ability to recall words.

 Tips to help a loved one with word-finding difficulty